Vyral/mary-peacock-recruiting/_posts/2019-03-14-what-is-our-teams-top-lead-generation-secret.md

 Ever hear the expression, “It’s not what you know, it’s *who* you know?”
 When you’re a new real estate agent, this is somewhat true!
 While a real estate career involves many skills, this business is all about helping people.

-As a new agent, you’ll start by offering to help people you already know!
+As a new agent, you’ll start by offering to help people you already know.
 Social media makes building your contact list easy.
 You’re probably connected to hundreds of people already!

 **But first, decide *where* and *how* you’re going keep this contact list, because your business launch depends on it.&nbsp;**

 You can use a [contact app](https://www.businessnewsdaily.com/5891-5-iphone-apps-to-manage-your-business-contacts.html), or if you prefer, you can use an Excel or Numbers spreadsheet.
 Microsoft Outlook or Gmail works great too!

-Whatever method you choose, it should be easy to access, edit and update.
-In the near future, you’ll be importing this data into a CRM database.
-(Client Relationship Management system.)
+Whatever method you choose, it should be easy to access, edit, and update.
+In the near future, you’ll be importing this data into a CRM database (Client Relationship Management system.)

 Your list should include: